Abdominal rigidityRigidity of the abdomen

 You will probably be seen in an emergency room.

-The health care provider will exam you.
-This may include a pelvic and possibly a rectal exam.
+The health care provider will examine you.
+This may include a pelvic exam, and possibly a rectal exam.

-The health care provider will ask questions about your symptoms, such as:
+The provider will ask questions about your symptoms, such as:

 - When did they first start?

 - What other symptoms do you have at the same time?
 For example, do you have abdominal pain ?